nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Glossary

-Below is a table of the parameter tags used in our document.
+Below is a table of the argument flags used in our document.

-Tag | Full Form | Usage
+Flag | Full Form | Usage
 -------|--------|----------
 -n | name | `-n <student_name>`
 -i | id | `-i <student_id>`